Parcours Analytics: A Web Analytics Platform

 At a high level, the system looks like this:

--> nginx
+- nginx

--> Metrics Ingestion API
+- Metrics ingestion API

--> Metrics PostgreSQL Database
+- Metrics PostgreSQL database

--> Dashboard API
+- Dashboard API

 The metrics ingestion API is a FastAPI service that receives browser events from tracked websites.
 It validates that the submitted property ID exists, captures request metadata such as IP address and user agent, sanitizes the incoming payload, and writes the event to a file-backed buffer.
-I intentionally kept this service lightweight so that the public tracking endpoint does as little work as possible.

 The dashboard API is a second FastAPI service focused only on reporting queries.
 Django renders the authenticated dashboard pages, but the charts and tables call this API for analytics data.
 The dashboard API validates the user’s Django session, checks that the user owns the requested web property, and then queries the metrics database for visitor counts, referrers, devices, countries, landing pages, visitor journeys, and content performance.